kumahq/kuma-website/app/_src/introduction/kuma-requirements.md

 ## Sizing your sidecar container on Kubernetes

-When deploying Kuma on Kubernetes, the sidecar is deployed as a separate container, `kuma-sidecar`, in your `Pods`.
+When deploying {{site.mesh_product_name}} on Kubernetes, the sidecar is deployed as a separate container, `kuma-sidecar`, in your `Pods`.
 By default it has the following resource requests and limits:

 ```yaml
 resources: